semantic-release/semantic-release/docs/support/troubleshooting.md

 ## release not found release branch after `git push --force`

-**semantic-release** is using [git notes](https://git-scm.com/docs/git-notes) to store information about which releases happened in which branch.
-Git notes are attached to commits.
-After git history rewrite due to a `git push --force`, the git notes created by **semantic-release** are lost.

 **semantic-release** is using both [git tags](https://git-scm.com/docs/git-tag) and [git notes](https://git-scm.com/docs/git-notes) to store information about which releases happened in which branch.

 After a git history rewrite due to a `git push --force`, the git tags and notes referencing the commits that were rewritten are lost.